jobm/cheap_stocks/README.md

 ### Cheap Stocks Inc. CLI App

-This is a simple cli app that takes in an `ISO 4217 Code` as an argument, then checks if the code corresponds to any currency.
-If a currency it's found it returns a string showing that the currency is supported and some metadata about the currency.
-Otherwise returns a string showing the `code` is not supported.
+This is a simple cli app, that takes in an `ISO 4217 Code`  `str` as an argument, then checks if it corresponds to any currency in `cheap_stocks` inc app.
+If a currency it's found, it returns a string showing that the currency is supported, and some metadata about the currency.
+Otherwise it returns a string showing the `ISO 4217 Code` supplied by the user is not supported.

 #### Setup
-This commanda below will install the app as a package: `
+The commands below will install the app as a package, after you clone the repo and `cd cheap_stocks`:
-1. `virtualenv venv` : will create an env.
+1. `virtualenv venv` : will create an env (it may require you install `virtualenv`).
 2. `. venv/bin/activate`: activate env.
-3. `pip install -e .`:  install as a package.
+3. `pip install -e .`:  install.

-#### Running Tests
+#### Testing
 `python -m unittest tests/cli_app_tests.py`

 #### Usage